Ricardolave/ComputacionNube/backend/README.md

 This application was generated using JHipster 7.9.2, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v7.9.2](https://www.jhipster.tech/documentation-archive/v7.9.2).

-This is a "gateway" application intended to be part of a microservice architecture, please refer to the [Doing microservices with JHipster][] page of the documentation for more information.
+This is a "microservice" application intended to be part of a microservice architecture, please refer to the [Doing microservices with JHipster][] page of the documentation for more information.
 This application is configured for Service Discovery and Configuration with .
 On launch, it will refuse to start if it is not able to connect to .

 ## Project Structure